m3047/trualias/install/table_security_analysis.md

 be part of the fabric of the mailer itself.

-The "network connections are bad" notion is seen by comparison of various dictionary / mapping implementations represesented by the files `src/util/dict*.c`.
+The "network connections are bad" notion is seen by comparison of various dictionary / mapping implementations represented by the files `src/util/dict*.c`.
 A concrete example would be that _TCP maps_, represented by `dict_tcp.c` cannot be utilized with `alias_maps` because `local(8)` rejects their use.

 ### The Security Model